PSPDFKit/PDFXKit/README.md

 ## Limitations

-PDFXKit is beta software, many parts aren't implemented yet.
+PDFXKit is beta software, many parts aren’t implemented yet.
 Please take a look at the headers, all unimplemented or only partially implemented symbols are annotated with the `PDFX_NOT_IMPLEMENTED_PRIORITY_...` and `PDFX_PARTIALLY_IMPLEMENTED_PRIORITY_...` macros.